 What causes varicose/spider veins?

 Varicose and spider veins are caused by venous insufficiency, a condition in which blood circulation in the legs gets restricted.

 Varicose veins can be completely treated using minimally-invasive treatments like radiofrequency ablation, venaseal, and varithena.

 Crossing your legs is a risk factor for varicose veins, but only if you are already predisposed to vein disease.
 If you have a family history of vein disease, are pregnant, or had past blood clots in your legs, crossing your legs can increase your likelihood of getting varicose veins.

-The best treatment for surface spider veins is sclerotherapy.
-However, if the spider veins are caused by underlying vein disease, the best treatments are radiofrequency ablation, endovenous laser ablation, venaseal, and varithena.
+One of the best treatment for surface spider veins is sclerotherapy.
+However, if the spider veins are caused by underlying vein disease, some of the best treatments are radiofrequency ablation, endovenous laser ablation, venaseal, and varithena.